-As May 2020 draws to a close a few countries are taking tentative steps to loosen their restrictions introduced to control the spread of the coronavirus.
-Historical sites and museums that are opening are introducing a number of measures to ensure the safety of their visitors.
+As countries are loosening their travel restrictions, archaeological and historical sites and museums are still in the process of re-opening, but with new measures to ensure the safety of their visitors.
 Many people are now wondering what it is like to visit museums after lockdown.
-Based on first hand experience, Thomas gives and account of the new safety guidelines and regulations in place at various heritage attractions to minimise the spread of COVID-19.
+Based on first hand experience, Thomas gives an account of the new safety guidelines and regulations in place at various heritage attractions to minimise the spread of COVID-19.

 Perhaps an irreverent image, but face masks are now everywhere.
 Well, almost everywhere.
 By way of making amends, have a look at the informative series of pages the Musée du Louvre has added to their website on the Mona Lisa, including a stunning high resolution image and a video.